KTH-Library/docs-kth-rdm/docs/en/deposit/about_records.md

 ## Life Cycle

 A record starts as a draft, where you can fill in the metadata and upload files.
-Once the draft is complete, you publish the draft, and it becomes a record.
+Once the draft is complete, you submit it for review to a community as a record.
 Once the record is published:

 - **Metadata CAN be modified**
 - **Files and the persistent identifier CANNOT be modified**